pigeon-cp/pigeon-cli/README.md

 ## Download

-if you have node.js installed in you machine, you can install `pigeon-cli` via npm by use the command below
+if you have node.js installed upon you machine, you can install `pigeon-cli` via npm by use the command below

 ```bash
 $ npm install -g pigeon-cli